Dayun123/movies-rest-api/dev-blog.md

 6. Begin work on new features
 7. Add TODOs as they come up
 8. Add entries to dev blog during the session and at the end

+#### GET /users/:id

+Setup the route-handler for GET /users/:id.
+I realized as I was setting up this route handler that I don't really like the app-architecture at this point.
+Validations are being done sometimes in router.use(), sometimes in db.js, others in the actual route-handler.
+I'm creating the response object in db.js in some instances, and in others I'm doing it right in the route-handler.
+I need to find a way to get some better consistency.
+At this point, I'm not going to focus on that so much though, I just want to get most of the routes built out.